 The LRC provides academic support through directed study halls, instruction in study skills, and test-taking support.

 - Peer Tutoring: The program provides peer tutors for students needing assistance in a specific academic area.

 - Special Education Plans: Students with identified learning disabilities or medical conditions that affect learning can receive modifications and accommodations through a 504 Plan.
 Students that need services through the public school system receive those services through a plan developed with District 197.

-If you have a student who might benefit from this program, or have questions about what St. Croix offers, Lorna Kapanke welcomes the opportunity to talk with you.
+If you have a student who might benefit from this program or have questions about what SCL offers, Lorna Kapanke welcomes the opportunity to talk with you.
 You can contact Mrs. Kapanke via email or call (651) 455-1521, ext.
 117.

 SCL offers students learning opportunities such as Career Day and college and university visits during their junior and senior years to help them make their post-graduation decisions.
 Students receive one-on-one guidance, if desired, and are encouraged to take advantage of all the guidance programs available to them.

-St. Croix Lutheran High School students are supported by the Guidance Department as they discover their talents and gifts and plan for their future.
-Guidance Director Pastor Dave Huebner works with guidance counselor John Brennan to help students discover their aptitude and interests and to locate options of post-secondary education at colleges, universities, and occupational training schools.
+St. Croix Lutheran high school students are supported by the Guidance Department as they discover their talents and gifts and plan for their future.
+Guidance Director Pastor Dave Huebner works with guidance counselor John Brennan to help students discover their aptitude and interests and to locate options for post-secondary education at colleges, universities, and occupational training schools.

 The teen years can be confusing and sometimes overwhelming.
-When a student needs help from an unbiased listener, St. Croix offers individual counseling to help our students through the tough times.
+When a student needs help from an unbiased listener, SCL offers individual counseling to help our students through the tough times.
 Our Guidance Director is Pastor Dave Huebner.